kmcdonald614/RESTful-API/README.md

               ]
        ```
     - [ ] GET /neighorhoods
-       I. Return JSON object with list of neightborhood ids and their corresponding neightborhood
+       - Return JSON object with list of neightborhood ids and their corresponding neightborhood
          name (ordered by id)
-       II.
-Example:
+       - Example:
        ``` JSON
        [
          {"id": 1, "name": "Conway/Battlecreek/Highwood"},